KindleFlame/weatherapi/README.md

     pip install -r requerements.txt
     python3 run.py

+If you run script as above instructions, then by default yourserverhost will be 127.0.0.1:5000 and for use it need to go to the page https://127.0.0.1:5000/weather
 ### How to use it.

 This project is writed on flask and has three interfaces: